How To Unclog A Toilet Without A Plunger

 Preparing the Hanger

-Metal coat hangers transform into practical unclogging tools.
-Straightening creates a long, flexible probe that reaches deep into pipes.
-Wrapping the end with cloth prevents scratches while maintaining effectiveness.
+A metal coat hanger can become a handy tool for unclogging.
+Straightening it forms a long, flexible probe that can reach deep into pipes.
+Wrapping the end with cloth helps prevent scratches while keeping it effective.

 - Step-by-Step Instructions